 DescriptionAn action/puzzle game, the object is to catch assorted color falling tiles and create rows, columns, or diagonals of a single color.
 Each level requires a different pattern to be made, and the tiles fall faster, more at a time, and in an increasing number of colors as the game progresses.

-There are 166 other screenshots on file for other versions of this game.
+There are 169 other screenshots from other versions of this game or official promotional screenshots.

 - "クラックス" -- Japanese spelling

 There are no reviews for the PC-98 release of this game.
 You can use the links below to write your own review or read reviews for the other platforms of this game.